Kyrio/the-hytopia-times/content/news/pokemon-director-blames-brexit/index.md

-title = "Pokémon director blames Brexit for restricted roster in latest Switch title" date = 2019-06-20 draft = false caption = "\"We considered how a no-deal situation might affect Pokémon trading\", said Shigeru Ohmori in a Q&A session at E3." credit = "Image from Nintendo"
+title = "Pokémon director blames Brexit for restricted roster in latest Switch title" date = 2019-06-20 draft = false description = "\"We considered how a no-deal situation might affect Pokémon trading\", said Shigeru Ohmori in a Q&A session at E3." credit = "Image from Nintendo"
 +++